haowu97/netlify/content/posts/Academic/StudyAbroad/CoverLetter.en.md

 ---
-title: "How to Write a Great Research Assistant Cover Letter"
+title: "How to Write a Cover Letter"
 date: 2021-05-20T17:14:04+08:00
 draft: false